viaminds/cordova-plugin-stepcounter/README.md

 ## Here be dragons

 The quality, usefulness and functionality of this code is in no way guaranteed.
 This is far from production ready stuff you're looking at, and definitely has a few hairy parts that need combing over.
 If you'd like to help, I'd love to hear from you!

-### Outstanding issues

-Android seems to randomly kill the step counter if your application is running in the background (ie. in the case of multitasking)

 ## More Info

 For more information on setting up Cordova see [the documentation](http://cordova.apache.org/docs/en/4.0.0/guide_cli_index.md.html#The%20Command-Line%20Interface)
 For more info on plugins see the [Plugin Development Guide](http://cordova.apache.org/docs/en/4.0.0/guide_hybrid_plugins_index.md.html#Plugin%20Development%20Guide)

+## Todo / Work in progress

+It should be intersting to merge this plugin with an ios compatible plugin such as [leecrossley/cordova-plugin-pedometer](https://github.com/leecrossley/cordova-plugin-pedometer)